alexk93/Imaging/README.md

 # Imaging
 Software for imaging applications.
 The Python-based software allows post processing of mass spectrometric data (XIC/EIC/TIC/SIM), partially based on the PythonMSFileReader by F. Allain.
 The LabVIEW-based software allows screening of a region of interest divided in steps or scans using a laser diode with shutter, Zaber stage and a mass spectrometer.

+## MAIN FEATURES ##
+Screening:
-An offset correction is performed in 3D
+-- Offset correction in 3D
+-- Steps and scan screening
+-- user-defined application times, step widths and scan speeds -- user-defined region of interest (ROI)
+-- modular control of laser, shutter and stage
+-- online readout of absolute stage position using internal memory

+Post processing:
+-- conversion of .raw-data into TIC/XIC/EIC, based on on the PythonMSFileReader by F. Allain -- algorithm-based, automated integration of peaks using signal thresholds, white- and blacklisting and plausability tests

 ### INSTALLATION MSFileReader.PY ###